 Kidney Disease: Improving Global Outcomes (KDIGO)

-Oral
+Oral anticoagulant therapy = OAT

 Renin-angiotensin-aldosterone-system = RAAS

 Condensed abstract

 Evidence from large-scale randomized controlled trials supports using oral anticoagulant therapy (OAT) for stroke thromboprophylaxis in high-risk patients with atrial fibrillation (AF).
 However, in patients with concomitant chronic kidney disease (CKD) and AF, OAT does not rest on firm evidence.
 CKD patients exhibit both increased thrombosis and bleeding, and conventional scores to estimate stroke and bleeding risk are unreliable.
 There is a paucity of studies upon which to infer guidance, and conflicting findings are reported in observational cohorts.
 Here, we review the pathophysiology and existing data, before suggesting an approach to OAT in patients with coexistent AF and CKD.